-The actual number of shares outstanding after giving effect to the Reverse Stock Split, if implemented, will depend on the reverse stock split ratio that is ultimately determined by Nabi's board of directors and the number of Nabi shares that are tendered and accepted for exchange in connection with the currently contemplated issuer tender offer.
+The actual number of shares outstanding after giving effect to the Reverse Stock Split, if implemented, will depend on the reverse stock split ratio that is ultimately determined by Nabi's board of directors.

 If approved and implemented, the Reverse Stock Split will be realized simultaneously and in the same ratio for all of Nabi common stock.
-The Reverse Stock Split will affect all holders of Nabi common stock uniformly and will not affect any stockholder's percentage ownership interest in Nabi, except that as described below under "-Fractional Shares" on page 135, record holders of Nabi common stock otherwise entitled to a fractional share as a result of the Reverse Stock Split will receive a cash payment in lieu of such fractional share.
+The Reverse Stock Split will affect all holders of Nabi common stock uniformly and will not affect any stockholder's percentage ownership interest in Nabi, except that as described below under "-Fractional Shares" on page 138, record holders of Nabi common stock otherwise entitled to a fractional share as a result of the Reverse Stock Split will receive a cash payment in lieu of such fractional share.
 These cash payments will reduce the number of post-Reverse Stock Split holders of Nabi common stock to the extent there are currently stockholders who would otherwise receive less than one share of Nabi common stock after the Reverse Stock Split.
 In addition, the Reverse Stock Split will not affect any stockholder's proportionate voting power (subject to the treatment of fractional shares).